HexagonalUniverse/EDII-TP1/README.md

 # EDII-TP1
 A repository holding the assignment for the EDII (Data Structures II) subject, CS UFOP.
-External Search.
+The topic being "External Search".